simGeek/Project-Medical-Data-Extraction/README.md

 if settings.DEBUG:
     urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)

-🔹Make sure to save all the changes.
+🔹Make sure to save all the changes by ctrl + s on all modified files.

+🔹Press ctrl + shift + p --> reload windows to ensure that all changes are saved after installing packages.

 🔹Run 'python manage.py migrate' in the VS Code terminal